secretstartups/handbook/finance/financial-planning-and-analysis/Sales-Finance/index.html.md

 ## Pipeline Velocity
-This file details how much Net IACV has been closed relative to the quarterly target and the pace it has been booked at throughout the quarter.
-The current quarter performance is compared to other historical quarters, to highlight whether the speed at which the net iACV has been closed is ahead or behind that of historical performance.
+This file details how much Net ARR has been closed relative to the quarterly target and the pace it has been booked at throughout the quarter.
+The current quarter performance is compared to other historical quarters, to highlight whether the speed at which the Net ARR has been closed is ahead or behind that of historical performance.

 In addition, the file also analyses how open pipeline is progressing for the next quarter relative to its quarterly target and the pace at which new opportunities are being added.
 This is also compared to historical quarters to inform whether the current quarter is ahead, in line, or behind the pace of previous quarters.